 Public school teachers may teach driver's education as part of or in addition to their classroom teaching duties with the school district.
-According to the U.S. Bureau of Labor Statistics, high school teachers earned an average salary of $58,170 in May 2013.
+According to the U.S. Bureau of Labor Statistics, high school teachers earned a median annual salary of $57,200 in May 2015.

 Driving school instructors must be at least 21 years old and become certified by their state.
 Most states require potential instructors to earn a license through a written and practical test and to pass a background check to verify no record of accidents or moving violations.
 These licenses may also require taking a training session over the course of hours or days.
 State-specific information on requirements for driving school instructors is often available through the state's department of motor vehicles.

 Driving school instructors must have English-language communication skills.
 Understanding of a foreign language may be advisable for driving school instructors teaching in areas of the country where other languages are commonly spoken.

 According to O*NET OnLine, employment of self-enrichment teachers, a category that includes driving instructors, was projected to rise 14% or higher from 2014-2024.
 This is considered a faster-than-average pace of increase when compared to all occupations in the nation.

 Individuals who hold a teaching license for K-12 or secondary school may apply for an endorsement to their teaching license allowing them to teach classroom or in-car driver's education courses offered through their employing school district.
 Mandatory training for these endorsements may be a few hours of classroom instruction or a yearlong program that includes behind-the-wheel training and examinations.

 Driving instructors must have driving and communication skills, a clean record, certification, and be of age.
 According to 2016 data, they make an annual salary of roughly $40,978, which may depend on the employer or if they work for themselves, as well as the number of hours they work.